Mona-elisa/Cat_Photo_App_html-/README.md

-CatPhotoApp is a simple HTML project featuring a playful gallery of cat photos, categorized lists of things cats love and hate, and a submission form for sharing cat photos.
+Cat-Photo-App is a simple HTML project featuring a playful gallery of cat photos, categorized lists of things cats love and hate, and a submission form for sharing cat photos.
 It's a beginner-friendly project ideal for those learning HTML and CSS.
 Explore the world of cats with CatPhotoApp!